 Kanab's Fab Four Things to Do

-Avoid the crowds, enjoy fantastic food and discover the hidden gems along the way to three of the Southwest’s most popular national parks.
+Avoid the crowds, enjoy fantastic food and discover the hidden gems along the way to the Southwest’s most popular national parks.

-Bryce Canyon City is Ruby's Inn and Adventures, at the entrance to Bryce Canyon National Park.
+Ruby's Inn and Adventures is at the entrance to Bryce Canyon National Park.
 Stay at two hotels, an RV park, tipis, cabins, or the campground.
 Go on a Bryce Canyon adventure on a bike, ATV, or horse.

 Capitol Reef National Park